rparaschak/bok-pages/index.md

 ---
 title: Welcome
-author: NorthGRC Team
+author: Roman Parashchak
-date: 2025-08-20
+date: 2025-09-09
 category: Home
 layout: home
 ---

-Welcome to the NorthGRC Knowledge Base - your central hub for development and business processes, tools, and resources.
+Welcome to the Software Development Book of Knowledge - a comprehensive resource presenting key concepts and best practices in software development, DevOps, and team performance.

-## About This Knowledge Base
+## About This Resource

-This source serves as a comprehensive knowledge repository for NorthGRC Development and Business teams.
-Here we maintain:

-- **Process Documentation**: Detailed descriptions of our development workflows, business procedures, and operational guidelines
-- **Tools & Resources**: Information about the tools we use, how to access them, and best practices for their implementation
-- **Frequently Asked Questions**: Common questions and their answers to help team members quickly find solutions
-- **Team Guidelines**: Standards, conventions, and best practices that ensure consistency across all our projects
+This Book of Knowledge presents complex software development topics in an accessible, presentation-style format designed for both technical professionals and management audiences.
+Each topic serves as a structured presentation that explains key concepts with visual aids and practical applications.

+### What You'll Find Here

+- **Performance & Culture**: Insights into high-performing teams, elite performance science, and cultural foundations
+- **DevOps Best Practices**: Modern approaches to software delivery, automation, and operational excellence
+- **Development Methodologies**: Agile transformation strategies, team dynamics, and process optimization
+- **Data-Driven Insights**: DORA metrics, research summaries, and evidence-based practices
+- **Visual Learning**: Mermaid diagrams, charts, and interactive content to enhance understanding

+### Content Approach

+Each topic is structured as a presentation rather than traditional documentation, featuring:
+- Clear overviews and key concepts
+- Visual models and process diagrams
+- Real-world examples and case studies
+- Practical implementation guidelines
+- Actionable takeaways for different audiences

 ## Getting Started

-Navigate through the sections using the sidebar to find the information you need.
-Whether you're looking for development processes, business procedures, or need quick answers to common questions, everything is organized for easy access and constant availability to our knowledge base.
+Use the sidebar navigation to explore different topics.
+Each page is designed to be consumed independently while building upon foundational concepts presented throughout the knowledge base.

 > ##### TIP
 >
-> Use the search functionality to quickly find specific topics across all documentation.
+> Use the search functionality to quickly find specific concepts, methodologies, or best practices across all content.
 {: .block-tip }